NYC Scales Back Fully Vaccinated Times Square NYE, Adds Mask Rule as Omicron Surge Intensifies

 - As it stands, the city will still allow fully vaccinated people to attend but the audience will be almost four times smaller than it usually is.
 Masks will be required for all; proof of vaccination and photo ID are required

-New York City has modified its plans for its fully vaccinated New Year's Eve celebration in Times Square, limiting the crowd to roughly 15,000 people, nearly four times less than the non-pandemic crowd, and requiring masks for all amid an omicron surge that's spawning unprecedented increases in COVID infections.
+The New Year's Eve celebration in Times Square is days away and the headlining acts are now set to ring in 2022 -- and say goodbye to 2021 -- against the backdrop of a surging COVID variant that's already limited crowd sizes and put in place new protocols.

-Viewing areas will be filled with fewer people to allow for social distancing, Mayor Bill de Blasio said, though didn't specify how many would be allowed in each area.
+Last week the city announced modified plans for its fully vaccinated celebration at the Crossroads of the World, where a limited crowd will be allowed to celebrate while wearing face masks.
+Capacity will be capped at roughly 15,000 people, nearly four times less than the non-pandemic crowd.

 Visitors will not be permitted entry until 3 p.m. on New Year's Eve, which is much later than prior years.
 Proof of full vaccination -- meaning the last dose of the regimen was at least 14 days before New Year's Eve -- with valid photo identification will remain required as the mayor had previously announced.